aliiqbal24/aliiqbal24/README.md

 ## Hi there 👋

-My name is Ali Iqbal, I'm a Software engineer interested in
+My name is Ali Iqbal, I'm a Software engineer who likes to solve hard problems

 - 🔭 I’m currently working as a software development intern with my team at Ultracoustics where I work on some next level technology
 - 🌱 Also am a Coop Software Engineering student at the university of Alberta